abelectronicsuk/ABElectronics_NodeJS_Libraries/lib/iopi/README.md

 var iopi = require('../../lib/iopi/iopi');
 ```

-Next you must initialise the IO object
+Next, you must initialise the IO object

 ```
 var bus1 = new IoPi(0x20);
 ```

-We will read the inputs 1 to 8 from bus 1 so set port 0 to be inputs and enable the internal pull-up resistors
+We will read the inputs 1 to 8 from bus 1 so set port 0 as inputs and enable the internal pull-up resistors

 ```
 bus1.setPortDirection(0, 0xFF);
 bus1.setPortPullups(0, 0xFF);
 ```

-You can now read the pin 1 with:
+You can now read pin 1 with:
 ```
 console.log('Pin 1: %d', bus1.readPin(1));
 ```